 The Minneapolis-based non-profit was founded in 2015 and initially had a different name—The Prison Nursery Project.
 The first group of CIC interns (an interdisciplinary team of five advanced undergraduate and graduate students) began their summer internship in June of 2015 with a plan to focus on researching prison nurseries to determine whether to advocate for a prison nursery to be established in Minnesota.

 The interns changed course and recommended, instead, that CIC advocate to keep parents out of prison, in the community, with their children.
 This recommendation was based on their research examining the consequences of parental incarceration in the United States, as well as the costs and benefits to community-based alternatives to incarceration.

 Hence, the organization chose a new name, Children of Incarcerated Caregivers (CIC), to match the new focus.
 Reports generated by the summer interns were presented at CIC’s first annual community forum at the Weisman Art Museum on the University of Minnesota campus.

 In 2016, the second group of interns experienced a similar shift in specific research focus.
 They began with the goal of investigating the quality of correctional visitation and its impact on children.

-The findings from these reports were presented at the second annual CIC research presentation.
+Two other interns—in keeping with CIC’s model of drawing from experiences of other organizations in the U.S. and abroad—looked at innovations in visitation programs occurring in Europe and South America and generated a second report and infographic.
 A fifth intern created a digital library that includes links and descriptions of videos focusing on children of incarcerated caregivers, a notably missing resource.